Small Heath: History

 Small Heath, which has been settled and used since Roman times, sits on top of a small hill.
 The slightly elevated site offers poor agricultural land, lying on a glacial drift of sand, gravel, and clay, resulting in a heathland that provides adequate grazing for livestock.

 The land, therefore, seems to have developed as a pasture or common land, on which locals could graze their animals.
 However, the site lies directly on the route between Birmingham and Coventry, and so was probably used by drovers transporting animals to and from the two cities, and the livestock markets within each.

 The Coventry Road itself was first recorded in 1226, leading from the Digbeth crossing of the River Rea.
-At this time Birmingham was a medieval market town whilst Coventry was a major city of national importance.
+At this time Birmingham was a medieval market town, while Coventry was a major city of national importance.
 In 1745, the Coventry Turnpike was created with tollgates at Watery Lane (Middleway), Green Lane, and the River Cole.
-At Holder Road a milestone showed 105 mi to London.
+At Holder Road, a milestone indicated a distance of 105 mi to London.

 Victorian development

-The first recording of Small Heath was noted in 1461, which term applied to a narrow heath between Green Lane and the Coventry Road, where the baths and library were built later.
+Small Heath was first recorded in 1461, when the term applied to a narrow heath between Green Lane and the Coventry Road, where the baths and library were built later.
 The 1799 opening of the Warwick and Birmingham Canal (now the Grand Union Canal), from Digbeth to Warwick, defined the southern edge of this scattered rural community.
-In 1852, this definition was enforced with the opening of the Isambard Kingdom Brunel designed Birmingham and Oxford Junction Railway, which follows the same route.
+In 1852, this definition was enforced with the opening of the Isambard Kingdom Brunel–designed Birmingham and Oxford Junction Railway, which follows the same route.

 As Birmingham developed, the wealthy began to look for space outside the crowded inner city.
 Small Heath, a green site close to and within a fast developing city, began to be developed from 1834 when large houses first appeared east of the Small Heath between Green Lane and Grange Road.
 The next developments were mainly terraced housing estates laid out for the working classes as far as Charles Road.